pochette en cuir matelassé

 7. SEWING THE FLAP

-• Assemble and sew the leather flap + the lining flap right sides together at 1 cm (do not sew the upper length to be able to turn the piece over)
+• Assemble and stitch the leather flap + the lining flap right sides together at 1 cm (do not sew the upper length so that the piece can be turned over)

-• Notch the corners to obtain nice roundness once turned over.
+• Notch the corners to obtain nice curves once turned over.

-• Reduce the seam allowances to 2 or 3 mm*.
+• Reduce seam allowances to 2 or 3 mm*.

-• Then turn over and topstitch (do not topstitch on the upper length - photo n°1 and 2)
+• Then turn over and topstitch (do not topstitch on the upper length - photo no. 1 and 2)

-*Jessica recommends cutting the seam allowances a little to have less thickness during the topstitching step.
-Family sewing machines are sometimes finicky when the piece to be sewn is too thick.
+*Jessica recommends trimming the seam allowances a bit to reduce bulk during the topstitching stage.
+Home sewing machines can be unpredictable when the piece is too thick.

 Quilted leather pouch tutorial